happy762002/Superstore-analysis-using-Microsoft-SQL-Server-and-Power-Query/README.md

 ORDER BY Total_Sales DESC;
 ```

-This helps identify high-value geographic markets.
+This analysis helps identify high-value geographic markets.

 ---

-# 🏆 7.
+# 🏆 8.
 Top-Selling Sub-Categories

-The project analyzes the highest-selling sub-categories across different regions.
+The project analyzes the highest-performing sub-categories across different regions.

-The analysis helps answer questions such as:
+Key questions include:

-* Which sub-category performs best in each region?
+- Which sub-category performs best in each region?
-* Which products drive regional sales?
+- Which products drive regional sales?
-* Which regions have the strongest product demand?
+- Which regions have the strongest product demand?

 ---

-# 👁️ SQL Views
+# 👁️ 9.
+SQL Views

 SQL views were created to organize frequently used analysis results.

-Examples include:
+### Views Created

 ```text
 Totals